Explicit Artin maps into ${\rm PGL}_2$: Quotient maps

 \section{Quotient maps}

 Let $G$ be a finite subgroup of $\PGL_2(K)$, where $K$ is any field.
 A {\it quotient map} for $G$ is a rational function $Q(x)$ such that the extension field $K(x)/K(Q)$ has Galois group $G$.
 We further require that $Q(\infty)=\infty$.
 This section gives proof of existence, properties, examples, and computational aspects of quotient maps.
+We remark that existence of $Q$ is well known to algebraic geometers; see Mumford \cite{Mumford}.